Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 THE EARTH SONG: A HISTORY

-For agricultural festivals, religious ceremonies, court nobles, close companions, joyous occasions, and so much more, musicians showed how they interacted with nature, through song and poetry.
-Societies of the day would have appreciated their reverence for the sublime beauty of nature, and aristocrats would have appreciated them as a form of obeisance to their divine right to rule.
+From agricultural festivals to religious ceremonies, musicians across civilisations have interacted with nature through song and poetry.
+Societies of the day would have appreciated their reverence for the sublime beauty of nature; aristocrats welcomed musical performances in their courts as mark of wealth and power, and kings would have approved them as a form of obeisance to their divine right to rule.

 Sometimes, the music is just nature itself.
 There is no lack of uploads on YouTube or Spotify featuring soothing rain sounds or nature sounds, to meditate or fall asleep too, or channels fully dedicating themselves as comprehensive libraries of nature sounds.
 There are no lack of apps like Calm or Headspace, downloaded by millions, guiding you to less stress and better sleep by tuning to nature sounds.